A PERSISTENT LOW SODIUM/POTASSIUM RATIO

-Sodium/potassium ratio less than about 1, trauma and reduced awareness.
-Since Dr. EckÕs passing, I have found that when the Na/K ratio is less than about 1, a person is, in some cases, even less aware of emotional imbalances, and even subtle emotional or other types of traumas.
+Sodium/potassium ratio less than about 1 and reduced awareness.
+Since Dr. EckÕs passing, we have found that when the Na/K ratio is less than about 1, a person may be less aware of emotional imbalances, and even subtle emotional or other types of traumas.
 Often the person appears well-adjusted and emotionally balanced.
-I believe this is due to a reduced level of awareness, though, rather than the absence of negative emotions or some kind of buried trauma.
+However, this can be due to a reduced level of awareness, though, rather than the absence of negative emotions.

-We find that as the Na/K ratio begins to increase on a nutritional balancing program, the person is suddenly faced with his or her emotional issues.
+We find that as the Na/K ratio increases on the development program, the person is suddenly faced with his or her emotional issues.
 This can be very disconcerting and uncomfortable.
 Greater awareness sounds wonderful, but it is not so for these people.
-It may not be pleasant at all when hidden traumas or issues are brought to the surface of the mind.

 This is especially the case at first, and even more so if one is not prepared or lacks the skills or support to handle the feelings of anger, anxiety, depression or other that may arise.